William Roache: Legal issues

 On 1 May 2013, Roache was arrested by Lancashire Police on suspicion of having raped a 15-year-old girl in 1967, an allegation he denied.
 The Crown Prosecution Service subsequently announced that he was to be charged with two counts of rape.
 There was a preliminary hearing in a Magistrates' court on 14 May 2013 and a Crown Court hearing took place on 10 June 2013.
 On 6 June 2013, Roache was charged with a further five counts of indecent assault against girls aged between 12 and 16.
 Roache appeared at Preston Crown Court on 2 September and pleaded not guilty to all charges.
 The full trial started on 14 January 2014 at Preston Crown Court, before Judge Anthony Russell QC.
 During the trial, one charge was dismissed by the judge citing a lack of evidence.
 Some details in two witnesses' accounts changed in the course of the trial.

 On 6 February 2014, Roache was found not guilty on all charges.
 Following his acquittal, Roache gave a brief statement saying that there had been "no winners" and expressing his intent to "get back to work".
 An image of Ken Barlow had been removed from the Madame Tussauds waxwork exhibition in Blackpool due to fears it might be vandalised.
 The waxwork was returned to the exhibition in February 2014 following Roache's acquittal.
 Roache resumed filming on Coronation Street in June 2014, and returned to the screen on 4 August of that year.

 Awards

-In 1999, he was awarded the British Soap Awards Lifetime Achievement Award for his role as Ken Barlow.
+In 1999, Roache was awarded the British Soap Awards Lifetime Achievement Award for his role as Ken Barlow.

-In March 2007, he was awarded the Honorary degree of Doctor of Letters by the University of Chester in recognition of his contribution to television.
+In March 2007, Roache was awarded the Honorary degree of Doctor of Letters by the University of Chester in recognition of his contribution to television.

 Roache was appointed Member of the Order of the British Empire (MBE) in the 2001 New Year Honours and Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to drama and charity.